 The elevator industry has yet to become ‘tech-savvy’.
-However, the multi-million dollar maintenance market, boring and opaque, could become the potting soil of game-changing innovations.
-While major manufacturers seem to be groping forward and SMEs are struggling to find the money and time to devote to such innovations, newcomers are advancing rapidly and offering strong innovations: from AI to sensors, many solutions are already available to monitor elevators and even to implement predictive maintenance !
+However, the multi-million dollar maintenance market could become the potting soil of game-changing innovations.
+While major manufacturers seem to be groping forward and SMEs are struggling to find the money and time to devote to such innovations, newcomers are advancing rapidly and offering strong innovations: from AI to sensors, many solutions are already available to monitor elevators and even to implement predictive lift maintenance!
 But in a market so new, and so technical, it is hard to tell which solution is really the revolutionary one that will disrupt the market.
 Among them, two ways of tracking elevator activities confront each other: adding sensors vs controller data.

 The elevator IoT market is buzzing with new ideas but lacks clarity.